3. Assessor Chosen

 The initial report produced (stage 8) is amended to list who was on the disciplinary committee and detail any changes that resulted from it.
 These are distributed again to the relevant individuals.

-Once the QuidditchUK process has finished (stage 15), any recommended action is carried out immediately.
+Once QUK's process has finished (stage 15), any recommended action is carried out immediately.

 If it's judged as safe and appropriate to do so, the assessor of the complaint will ask the submitter of the complaint whether they consent to the report being published on the Conduct Policy webpage.
 If no reply is received, the report will not be published.